MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 In ethernet, on the other hand, there is `distinct unicast` that means it has source and destination mac addresses, all clear. and etherenet support both unicast and multicast hence, with ethernet it is much easier to detect the source of a message.

+Beware that `automotive ethernet` is not necessarily about ethernet, it is about  all the networking.
+For example, on top of ethernet sits MAC, and then on top of that sits IP, on top of that sits TCP/IP or UDP/IP.
+To the application level, there is DoIP.

+### <u>**Can and Autmotive Ethernet IDS/IPS work process**</u>

+IDS/IPS is designed to counter an attacker manipulating network traffic via a malicious application, hacked ECU or other controller.

+It has 3 steps:

+- It `learns` the normal.

+- it `monitors` the network traffic and the `Routing` function of gateway rules

+- it `Detects` anomalies based on deviation from `normal`.
+Prevents by discarding frames when possible.